bahrus/templ-mount/README.md

 </details>
 ```

-### If Shadow DOM is not needed / desired, use imp-t-light:
+### If Shadow DOM is not needed / desired, use limp-t:

 ```html